-Students in grades K-5 will receive 150 minutes per week and grades 6-8 will receive 90 minutes per class on a block schedule of science instruction covering the Next Generation Sunshine State Standards.
+Students in grades K-5 will receive 150 minutes per week of science instruction covering the Next Generation Sunshine State Standards.
 Teachers will use the NGSSS while incorporating FCAT 2.0/Statewide Science Assessment test item specifications in their daily lesson plans.
-Students at Somerset Sable Palms will participate in frequent science labs/projects in order to provide them with the ability to apply and practice the scientific method.
-Moreover, students in K-5 will participate in weekly hands-on science investigations exposing students to the scientific process and scientific thinking through the STEM special area class.
-Students in grades 6-8 will have lab time built into their weekly schedule for further exploration into science concepts.
+Like the high performing school being replicated, students at Somerset Silver Maple will participate in frequent science labs/projects in order to provide them with the ability to apply and practice the scientific method.
+Moreover, students will participate in weekly hands-on science investigations exposing students to the scientific process and scientific thinking through the STEM special area class.
 All grades participate in the annual STEM Fair which encourages students to use their imagination and innovation to create inventions using STEM components.